C. Blythe Andrews Jr. Public Library: History

 The library first opened to the public as the College Hill Public Library on June 16, 1989, in an 800 square foot double-wide trailer.
 The current building opened in 1994 and, in 2010, was renamed after C. Blythe Andrews Jr., a publisher of the Florida Sentinel Bulletin, a newspaper serving the African American community.

 Future plans

-At 8,500 square feet, the previous library building was considered too small for the number of customers the library was intaking.
+At 8,500 square feet, the previous library building was considered too small for the number of patrons it was receiving.

-The C. Blythe Andrews Jr. Public Library Closed on April 15, 2017, so that work could start on the construction of a new, larger library to better assist the needs of the community.
-The new C. Blythe Andrews Jr. Public Library re-opened in 2019.
+The C. Blythe Andrews Jr. Public Library closed on April 15, 2017, so that work could start on the construction of a new, larger library to better assist the needs of the community.
+It re-opened in 2019.